 Letter from the Founder

-I am a high school student, studying and then teaching technology to younger students for about three years.
+I am currently a college student, studying and then teaching technology to younger students for about five years.
 I am in the same age group as the students I teach, which is critical.
 Young people have interests that are unlike those of adults and learn technology differently in the modern era.
 As I am just a few years older than my students, I can relate to them and adjust my lectures to better address their needs.

 I started teaching in my freshman year: I approached the Principal at a local primary school and convinced him to let me teach technology to the students at his school.
 I started with a series of presentations to a large audience.
 The presentations were very popular, and I was invited to develop a formal course for students interested in technology, programming in particular.
 I taught the course over two consecutive semesters (Level I and Level II), and it was a great success.
 My classes were oversubscribed, and I received numerous compliments from students, teachers, and parents.
 Since then I have spoken with many technology executives, and I continue to update my materials and refine my methods of teaching.